Get instant quote

 How can I learn more about materials for CNC machining?

-For an in-depth understanding of our materials, we invite you to check out our specialized videos available on our YouTube channel.
-These videos provide detailed insights into the characteristics, applications, and benefits of each material, helping you make informed decisions for your CNC machining projects.
+For a deeper overview, watch our materials videos on our YouTube channel.
+These videos explain characteristics, applications, and benefits to help you make informed decisions for your CNC machining projects.

 Post-processing and surface finishes for CNC machining

-When CNC-machined parts come directly off the machine, they often have visible tool marks, which may not meet the desired aesthetic or performance standards for certain applications.
-To improve the appearance, durability, and functionality of your parts, various post-processing methods can be applied.
+CNC machined parts often show visible tool marks when they come off the machine, which may not meet aesthetic or performance requirements for some engineering applications.
+To improve appearance, durability, and function, post-processing can be applied to outsourced CNC parts.

-Some of the most popular finishing techniques include anodizing, bead blasting, and powder coating.
-These methods not only enhance the surface finish but also improve key properties such as wear resistance, corrosion resistance, and chemical resistance—critical for parts exposed to harsh environments.
+Common finishing techniques include anodizing, bead blasting, and powder coating.
+These finishes enhance surface quality and improve wear resistance, corrosion resistance, and chemical resistance, which is critical for parts used in harsh environments.

-While this guide offers a general overview, we recommend exploring our detailed explainer on the most common post-processing techniques and surface finishes used in CNC machining.
-This will give you a deeper understanding of how to achieve the perfect finish for your custom parts.
+This guide offers a general overview.
+For more detail, see our explainer on common post-processing techniques and surface finishes used in CNC machining to select the right finish for custom parts.

 A CNC machined part that's been anodized and dyed blue